mgarciavaadin/test-mcp-reactive/README.md

 # Description
-Test project with 2 branches to test an issue when using MCP spring AI support with reactive framework
+Test project with 3 branches to test an issue when using MCP spring AI support with reactive framework.

 # Test